Pay during inclement weather & stand down

 Casual employees and stand down

 Casual employees can't be stood down if the business is quiet but they can be sent home after they've worked their minimum engagement period.
-For more information about casual employee pay and entitlements, see our Casuals page.
+Read more about casual employee pay and entitlements on our Casuals page.